khulnasoft-lab/design.khulnasoft.com/contents/components/dropdown-listbox.md

 Error validation is shown inline and may happen in real-time or on submission if used in a form.
 Real-time validation should help a user understand and remedy the error if possible.

-Validation should always be visible and not placed in a tooltip.
-The validation message is placed directly below the trigger element and that element should also have an error state.
+A validation message should always be visible and not placed in a tooltip.
+The message is placed directly below the trigger element, similar to [form validation](/components/form/#validation), and both are presented in an error state, which changes the text and border color of the trigger element to red.

 ### Content